sari-rahul/online-quize/README.md

 It appears on the screen till the user completes the quiz and disappears when the score is displayed.
 ##### Next Question button
 ---
-This button when clicked by the user the next question is displayed.
+This button when clicked by the user, the next question is displayed.
-It appears till the last question and one the not present on the score displaying page.
+It appears till the last question and is not present on the score displaying page.

 ### 3. Score Page
 ---